This page focuces on the history of the development of Sovereign Harbour. Below you will find a timeline of events.

 1980 - A new Eastbourne Harbour Bill passed.

-1986 - Plans for harbour, marina, an hotel and 2,000 homes announced.
+1986 - Plans for a harbour, marina, an hotel and 2,000 homes announced.

 1988 - Chatsworth Trustees pull out and sell land to Tarmac and Asda.